elichall/cubli/README.md

 # ESP32 Cubli (V1)

 A 3D self-balancing reaction wheel inverted pendulum (Cubli) based on the ESP32 and SimpleFOC.
-This repository contains the V1 firmware for balancing on edges and corners using a Linear Quadratic Regulator (LQR) control scheme.
+This repository contains the V1 firmware for balancing on edges using a Linear Quadratic Regulator (LQR) control scheme.

 ## System Architecture